evansnyamekye/Hello-Microverse/README.md

 > Describe between 1-3 key features of the application.

-- HTML
+- HTML5
-- CSS
+- CSS3
-- HTML, CSS Linters
+- HTML5, CSS3 Linters

 <p align="right">(<a href="#readme-top">back to top</a>)</p>